cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment2/Homework_assignment2.md

 ## 1. Infer a ML tree with IQ-Tree

-1. We will infer a ML tree with IQ-Tree, as we have done for homework assignment 1.
+1. Infer a ML tree with IQ-Tree, as you have done for homework assignment 1.
 The input alignment file is available in the Homework2 folder on the Mana cluster, called ```silversword.mol.nex```.
 Prepare a folder with a slurm script that will instruct IQ-Tree to infer a maximum likelihood tree.
 Your IQ-Tree command can look like:

 ```
 iqtree -s silversword.mol.nex -runs 10 -bb 1000 -nt AUTO